freeorion/freeorion/loki_setup/README.txt

 Some sources used to statically link FreeOrion for linux can be found in the subdirectory "src" here.

+Linux installer scripts can be found in subdirectory loki_setup inside the FreeOrion svn dir.

 4. Licensing
 ============